 The taper on my first wheel from NB that actually worked was .007.
 So, it is no secret that my first clipper wheels that I made also had .007 on them, but then NB changed, and I changed as well to .011 Why did we change our taper?
 Well, Errol Calvert started saying online that he had talked to the actual person at Oster that turns all of their clipper wheels, and he told Errol that we should use .011.
 Well, most everyone took that as gospel and started using .011 on all of our clipper wheels for A-5 clipper blades.
 That lasted for quite a while.

 Before Mitch came along there was a man whose name was Vic.
-Some of you may remember him?
+Some of you may remember him.
 He made a clipper machine using an 18” clipper wheel.
-(I don’t know the taper, but I suspect it was.006) He tried several different sharpening band widths that was pretty narrow by todays standards.
-His machine looked like Mitches machines, but it was a manual machine only, and it was painted blue.
+(I don’t know the taper, but I suspect it was.006) He tried several different sharpening bandwidths that were pretty narrow by today's standards.
+His machine looked like Mitches machine, but it was a manual machine only, and it was painted blue.
 The wheel looked exactly like Mitches with a band that protrudes up just like Mitches except he painted his band gold color.
 Other than that Vic’s wheel and Mitches wheels like alike.
 So, if Vic was first with this design then how did Mitch figure in?

 Well, they both lived close to each other.
 Turns out Vic did not like the guy that was turning his clipper wheels so he contacted Mitch and started using him to make his machines.
 From that point on I really don’t know what happened next, but the next thing I knew Mitch was selling machines that looked like Vic’s machine.
-Then I learned that Vic was no longer involved in selling machines?
+Then I learned that Vic was no longer involved in selling machines.
 That is all I know about that.
 I don’t think Vic is still alive at this point.
 If he is alive, then he is very old.
-Back then everyone was pulling tapers put of their butt’s trying to find one that worked.
-Same was true for me I had no idea either so I used what ever worked just like everyone else.
+Back then everyone was pulling tapers out of their butt trying to find one that worked.
+The same was true for me I had no idea either so I used whatever worked just like everyone else.
 Then came NASA Bill.
 Bill is a scientist that was employed at 3M company.
 He was a sharpener for 3M.
-One of the things he sharpened was a very small diamond cutters for making lenses.
-Bill was expert in optical lenses as well, so he knew tapers and how to measure them.
+One of the things he sharpened was a very small diamond cutter for making lenses.
+Bill was an expert in optical lenses as well, so he knew tapers and how to measure them.
 As I have said before he is the scientist that fixed the Hubble space telescope lenses.
-Bill retired from 3M, but he did not retire from his passion, and that was sharpening and figuring out tapers and convexness etc.
+Bill retired from 3M, but he did not retire from his passion, and that was sharpening and figuring out tapers and convexness, etc.

 Bill got hooked on sharpening clipper blades so the first thing he wanted to know was the hollow in clipper blades.
 This was about 13 years ago.
 So, Bill ordered three A-5 clipper blades.
 One from Oster, one from Andis, and one from Wahl, and found there was no measurable difference between any of them.
 They all three measured out at 57 microns straight from the three factories.
 The rub pattern was the profile of a football, and not straight across.
 All three of these blades cut like butter.

 This was all new stuff to the lowly sharpeners out in the field.
 I was lucky enough to be called by Bill and he taught me all that I know about tapers and clipper wheels.
 I no longer pull tapers out of my butt.
-The question is “what do you believe is correct?”
+The question is: “Is what you believe about tapers correct?”
 Do you prefer to base your sharpening career on a taper pulled out of someone’s butt?
-Or do you think a scientist that is expert in sharpening and measuring hollows might know what he is talking about?
-NASA Bill did not pull any tapers out of his butt; he identified the correct factory tapers using scientific methods and then mapping them all out on charts.
+Or do you think a scientist that is an expert in sharpening and measuring hollows might know what he is talking about?
+NASA Bill did not pull any tapers out of his butt; he identified the correct factory tapers using scientific methods and then mapped them all out on charts.
 He did not pick the tapers he merely identified them.
 That is why I don’t care what others choose to believe.
 I will take a scientist's finding over someone’s butt anytime.

 NASA Bill says the football profile rub pattern is the absolute best pattern.
-He told me straight up that the straight across rub pattern is absolutely not correct, and that is is float because it has a flatter hollow. (much less than the 57 micron factory hollow) He said it was no coincidence that all three factories back then were all using the same hollow.
-He told me from his findings they all knew exactly what they were doing, and is baffled by what some of them are doing now to sharpen their blades.
+He told me straight up that the straight across rub pattern is absolutely not correct, and that it is flatter because it has a flatter hollow. (much less than the 57-micron factory hollow) He said it was no coincidence that all three factories back then were all using the same hollow.
+He told me from his findings that they all knew exactly what they were doing, and is baffled by what the factories are doing now to sharpen their blades.

-I know Mitch makes a very good machine, and he also make very accurate clipper wheels using his trademark .006 taper.
-All of Mitches charts for rub patterns are based off the .006 taper and none other.
+I know Mitch makes a very good machine, and he also makes very accurate clipper wheels using his trademark .006 taper.
+All of Mitches charts for rub patterns are based on the .006 taper and none other.
 Bottom line if you have a .006 taper then the straight across rub pattern is what you are going to get.
-If you have a clipper wheel that is based on Bills findings, and you know how to use the sweet spot then all you rub pattern will match the football profile.
+If you have a clipper wheel that is based on Bill's findings, and you know how to use the sweet spot then all your rub patterns will match the football profile.